adminho/machine-learning/README.md

 ## Requirement

-All example coding in python language, so you need to setup your environment bellow
+All examples are written in Python language, so you need to setup your environment bellow

 * First, install [ANACONDA](https://www.continuum.io/downloads)
-* Then, install tensorflow library with command
+* Then, install library for Deep learning that I use 2 library including TensorFlow and Keras

+You can install TensorFlow from PyPI with command

 `pip install tensorflow`

+You can also install Keras from PyPI:

+`pip install keras`

 ## My examples (not yet)